 Matt’s is your typical local breakfast joint, and it’s popular for a good reason.
-But fair warning: be prepared for a long wait!
+But fair warning: be prepared for a bit of a wait!
 This place is that popular, and they only take reservations for parties of 6 or more.
-They also just opened a new location in the Biltmore Area!
+They also have a new-ish location in the Biltmore Area.

 Culinary Dropout + The Yard

 Culinary Dropout has an eclectic American menu, but perhaps the most important dish is the pretzel bites.
 They come with a vat of cheese for dipping, and it’s impossible to resist.
-In Phoenix, this restaurant is attached to a place called The Yard, which has lawn games and a huge patio!
+At their Phoenix location, this restaurant is attached to a place called The Yard, which has lawn games and a huge patio!
 Definitely recommend if you want a chill night out!
 Plus, it’s cooled during the summer so you can still enjoy it, even in August.

 The Coronado is a vegetarian/vegan restaurant, coffee shop, and bar located in the historic Coronado neighborhood of Phoenix.
 This neighborhood is positively full of gorgeous historic homes that I want to move into immediately.
 Eat and drink here, then walk around the neighborhood during the day and gawk at the houses!